How Can Non-Invasive EPAT Relieve Plantar Fasciitis Pain?

 What Causes Plantar Fasciitis?

 Normally, a healthy plantar fascia helps with shock absorption to support the arch of the foot.
-Sometimes, however, overuse of this ligament leads to excessive tension and stress, causing small tears.
+Sometimes, however, of this ligament leads to excessive tension and stress, causing small tears.
 Should this happen repeatedly, chronic irritation sets in, creating the daily pain we recognize as plantar fasciitis.